-During the Roman period (3 rd-4th century CE), impressive stone arches, a pool, and a series of channels were installed in the spring.
+During the Roman period (3-4th century CE), impressive stone arches, a pool, and a series of channels were installed in the spring.

 Among the rural villages of the Land of Israel, this is the most unique and exclusive structure.
 Who built it, and for what purpose?
-It could be that residents of the ancient village made it, or that someone from outside the town donated money for its construction (we know of similar cases in the ancient Roman world).
-Either way, when the members of the Jewish community inhabited the village near the spring during the hundreds of years after its construction, they used the structure of the arches and the pool for their own needs.
+It could be that the ancient village residents made it, or someone from outside the town donated money for its construction (we know of similar cases in the ancient Roman world).
+Either way, when the Jewish community members inhabited the village near the spring during the hundreds of years after its construction, they used the structure of the arches and the pool for their own needs.

 The name “Urn el-Kanatir” — which means “the site of the arches” —was given to the spring by local Bedouins who were impressed by the monumental arches.
 Therefore, this is a relatively new name for the site.
-The ancient name of the village has been lost in the course of history and is no longer known to us.
+The village’s ancient name has been lost in history and is no longer known to us.

-Note: Arches Spring is POI #2 on the map.
+Note: Arches Spring is the point of interest #2 on the map.

 The Industrial Area at the Spring

-The spring was used not only as water source, but it was an industrial area as well.
+The spring was used not only as a water source but also as an industrial area.

 A flax-processing workshop may have existed at the village spring, where white linen clothes were produced.